Been Hit By A Car? We’re Here To Help

 Please be aware that compensation amounts vary on a case by case basis.
 These figures are intended only as a guide towards what your claim may be worth.

 As part of claiming with Bott and Co, you will undergo an independent medical assessment.
-It is following this assessment, that we will know an accurate amount of compensation we may be able to claim for you.
+It is following this assessment that we will know an accurate amount of compensation we may be able to claim for you.

 In the more serious cases, your solicitor will advise you about claims you may be able to make in the future too.
 Claims such as future medical expenses, future care and future loss of earnings claims.

-Average Compensation Claim Amounts For Bike Accidents (Updated May 2022)
+Average Compensation Claim Amounts For Bike Accidents (Updated December 2024)

 Part of Body | Level of Injury | Compensation Amount | Injuries May Include |